The Fair Division of Hereditary Set Systems

-{Computer Science Department, \'Ecole Normale Supérieure, Paris. \footnote{The first author thanks McGill University for hosting them while conducting this research.} \and Department of Mathematics and Statistics, and School of Computer Science, McGill University. }
+{Computer Science Department, \'Ecole Normale Supérieure, Paris. \footnote{The first author thanks McGill University for hosting him while conducting this research.} \and Department of Mathematics and Statistics, and School of Computer Science, McGill University. }